 Many people rely on Microsoft Outlook 2019, a unique tool to help you manage email, appointments, tasks, and contacts in a single program.
-In this course, you'll learn how to use Microsoft Outlook 2019 for Windows, which you can buy separately or through a subscription to Microsoft 365.
+In this course, you'll learn how to use Microsoft Outlook 2019 for Windows.

 You will learn to save, sort, organize, and read email messages.
 Set appointments along with reminders, so you'll never miss an important date!
 Store and search through names of important people and their contact information, and create task lists to help you make progress on different projects.
 By the end of the course, you'll master how to effectively navigate Outlook's four main features: Mail, Appointments, People, and Tasks.

 Besides learning how to create email messages, appointments, task lists, and contact information, you'll also learn how to search and find information and sort and organize data.
 Whether you need to manage your personal life or your professional world, the step-by-step lessons in this course will help you master Outlook for use at home or work.

 In this lesson, you'll get acquainted with Outlook.
 You'll go over the basics of what Outlook can do and how you can use it to save time and keep yourself organized.
 You'll also get familiar with Outlook's user interface to help you feel comfortable using the program.
 After you finish this lesson, you'll be ready to start using Outlook and switching between its different functions (Mail, Calendar, People, and Tasks).